Lua configuration: using Lua tables for flexible app settings

 return defaults

 The calling code never changes — it just loads config.lua and reads values.
 The config file handles the environment branching internally.
+This isolation is key: your application logic stays clean, and all the conditional configuration lives in one place where it is easy to audit and update without touching the main codebase.

 Config files can also define helpers that the application uses: